A Cuban classic, Arroz con Pollo or Chicken and Rice is a one pot meal that has it all. Beautifully seasoned rice, juicy chicken pieces, the works.

 - Preheat the oven to 325°F.

-- To deglaze the pot, add the wine and bring to a simmer, scraping up the browned bits.
-Return the browned chicken to the pot.
-Add the remaining ingredients except for the rice, and half the beer and part of the pimientos to add at the end.
+- To deglaze the pot, add the white wine and bring to a simmer, scraping up the browned bits.
+Add the asparagus, pimentos, peas, tomato paste, garlic, and spices and stir to thoroughly incorporate (the tomato paste will need a little attention to dissolve).
+Stir in the water and half the beer.
+Give it a taste and add more salt if needed.
+Return the chicken pieces to the pot.
 Bring to a simmer.

-- Stir in the rice and simmer over medium to medium-low heat for 10 minutes.
-Remove the pot from direct heat, cover with a tight-fitting lid, and set in the preheated oven, and bake until the rice is tender but still moist, about 15 to 20 minutes.
+- Stir in the rice and simmer over medium to medium-low heat for 10 minutes without stirring.
+Remove the pot from direct heat, cover with a tight-fitting lid, and place in the preheated oven.
+Bake until the rice is tender but still moist, about 15 to 20 minutes.

 Notes